Fishing - The Best Baits For Crappie Fishing

 How to Use Live Minnows

 A common setup is a small hook or jig head tipped with a minnow, often fished under a slip bobber.
-That setup lets you hold the bait at a specific depth while keeping it in the strike zone longer.
+That rig allows you to hold the bait at a specific depth while keeping it in the strike zone longer.
+Around docks or brush piles, place the bait near the edge of cover rather than burying it in the thickest part.
+Crappie often patrol the outside line, where they can ambush prey with less effort.

 Depth Control Matters